alexanderwlee/alexanderwlee.github.io/index.md

 worked as a **research assistant** under the leadership  of [Matteo Riondato](https://matteo.rionda.to/).
 Prior to research, I worked for the Department of Computer Science as both a **teaching assistant** and **peer tutor** for multiple computer science courses.
-I was also formerly the **president** of Amherst's Computer Science Club.
+I was the **president** of the Amherst College Computer Science Club.

 Outside of academics, I have held leadership positions in Amherst's Asian Students Association as Co-Chair of the Asian Men's Collective and as Treasurer